What the study found

-What the researchers tested: The authors conducted a scoping review following PRISMA-ScR guidelines and systematically searched five databases for studies published since 2000.
-They included interventions implemented in formal school settings for recently arrived adolescents and identified 15 studies evaluating 17 programs.
+The researchers carried out a scoping review following PRISMA-ScR guidelines.
+They systematically searched five databases: Medline, PsycINFO, CINAHL, SCOPUS, and ERIC, for studies published since 2000 on interventions in formal school settings for recently arrived adolescents.

 Key points

-- About half of the reviewed programs had some effects on intended outcomes.
+- About half of the reviewed programs showed some effects on intended outcomes.

-- The authors say the current literature has several limitations.
+- The authors say current evidence is promising but limited.

 Disclosure